delawaremathguy/ShoppingList17/README.md

 * (*27Nov*) Added a badge to the shopping list icon (in a TabView) or shopping list label (in a NavSplitView sidebar) to show the count of items on the shopping list.
 * (*07Dec*) "Fixed" a crash when navigating from LocationsView to edit a Location in ModifyExistingLocationView?
 (It started crashing in the simulator, but was working fine on device.)
 * (*22Dec*) AddNewItemView and ModifyExistingItemView have been combined into a single, yet dual-purpose view; and the notion of using a `DraftItem` has been supplanted by using an Item model object directly, which can either be an Item that already exists in the model context (when editing an existing Item), or a new Item that has not yet been inserted into the model context (when adding a new Item).
 Consequently, four files (all commented out, for the moment) have been replaced by one.
+* (*24Dec*) A code-combining operation has also now been performed on the AddNewLocationView and ModifyExistingLocationView, reducing four files into one that's much simpler to understand.
+Indeed, the notion of creating a `DraftLocation` is unnecessary: we can use just a Location directly.
+It only matters whether the location is already in the model context (so you have a live edit of an existing location), or whether the location is not yet inserted into the model context and it substitutes as a `draft` (when you are creating a new location) that is simply discarded if you cancel or inserted into the context if you save.
+Thank you SwiftData.

 ## License